skeeto/igloojs/README.md

 Igloo is a minimal, fluent, object-oriented wrapper API for WebGL.
 The idea is to maintain WebGL's low-level graphics access but fit it to JavaScript idioms and simplify the API.
+It's designed to play *very* well with [glMatrix](http://glmatrix.net/), though its use is not strictly required.

 WebGL requires lots of boilerplate to use directly and the existing abstraction wrappers are too high-level.
 The long term goal is to make